 Help with Words Used in the Find A Provider Search

-The summary below tells you what the information you are looking at on our website means when you select a provider (doctor) from our Find A Provider feature.
+The summary below tells you what the information you are looking at on our website means when you select a provider (doctor or facility) from our Find a Provider feature.

 MHS providers (doctors) are responsible for informing MHS about changes to their contact information, new patient restrictions, age limitations, hospital privileges, and any additional languages that are spoken by the provider.
+Facilities (such as hospitals and outpatient centers) are also responsible for informing MHS about changes to contact information and accreditation.
 In addition to receiving updates from providers, MHS annually validates the information through outreach to the provider (doctor) to confirm the information is still correct.
-MHS updates our Find-A-Doctor list on a monthly basis with the information the providers give to MHS.
+MHS updates our Find-A-Doctor list on a daily basis with the information the providers give to MHS.

 The following gives more information about the meaning of some words used on the “Find a Provider” pages.